wp-plugins/enhanced-bibliplug/readme.txt

 To synchronize with Zotero, the server needs to have php curl modules installed and enabled.
 Please check your php.ini file to make sure curl module is present and enabled.

+= Will my data be deleted during upgrade? =

+Deactivating or upgrade the plugin will not delete your bibligraphical data.

 == Screenshots ==